JakeC007/JakeC007.github.io/_posts/2020-08-20-a-guide-to-gre-prep.md

 * [GRE Vocab Capacity](https://www.avayeshahir.com/uploads/classCategoryFiles/GRE_Vocab_Capacity_2017_Edition.pdf)
 * [Magoosh's Complete Guide To the GRE](https://gre.magoosh.com/gre-ebook?utm_source=greblog&utm_medium=blog&utm_campaign=greebook&utm_term=button)

 ### Closing Thoughts

-Regardless of how you learn make sure that you spend time sitting down with sample questions with a blank sheet in front of you.
+Regardless of how you learn make sure that you spend time sitting down with sample questions and a blank sheet in front of you.
 Following along with a solution isn't the same as doing it yourself.
 Lastly, be sure to take both Power Prep Tests.
 The GRE is a test of endurance as well as knowledge.
 The two Power Prep Tests are the only way to prepare for that.